madjenjen/madjenjen.github.io/_posts/2016-9-5-Bonsai-Water-2.md

 ### Setup Docker.
 Now that you have an EC2 instance, we'll need to connect to it to set up Docker. <a href="http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstancesLinux.html" target="\_blank">SSH into your EC2 instance</a>.
 For Ubuntu you can connect by running `ssh -i /path/to/mykey.pem ubuntu@ec2-my-ip.compute-1.amazonaws.com` in your favorite terminal application.
 Once you have connected, run the following to install Docker: ```bash sudo su curl -sSL https://get.docker.com/ | sh```

 And that's it, you've got Docker installed.
 To verify run `docker run hello-world`.
 You'll see the `hello-world` image get pulled down and echo a little "Hello World" message to you.
-Now we're ready to dive into **Slack Relay**.

 <div class="numbers">
 	<b>3</b>